 Our traditional 30-foot sailboats encourage teamwork and leadership like no other classroom.
 On an open boat with no cabin and no engine, students live closely together, using only wind and oars as propulsion.
 As they rotate responsibilities, students learn the crafts of maneuvering under sail, coastal navigation, rowing and living aboard a small open boat.
 At night, students sleep on deck under a tarp, taking turns at anchor watch under brilliant night skies.

 Students will learn to:

 Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government agencies or social service agencies.
 While on expedition, students are encouraged to practice service to their team and the environment by sharing responsibilities and following Leave No Trace ethics throughout the course.

-Often located along beautiful shorelines or peaceful rivers, campsites are chosen to offer as much solitude as possible (while still within emergency whistle-signaling distance of other group members).
+Often located along beautiful shorelines, campsites are chosen to offer as much solitude as possible (while still within emergency whistle-signaling distance of other group members).
 Most students spend their solo time journaling, drawing or just thinking and resting as they process lessons of the course to focus on their goals for the future.
 Instructors check on each participant at least daily.

-The college years are filled with excitement and pressure, whether students are in school, getting ready to start or building their knowledge and skills within the workforce.
-It can be easy to let the momentum of this time take over.
-To get a fresh perspective, young adults need to step out of their routines and challenge themselves in new ways, discover new strengths and forge new friendships.
+Through learning sailing and seamanship techniques, students are practicing the essential skills and habits that help them prepare for new challenges at work, college, home, and community.
 Outward Bound instructors will coach students to step outside of their perceived limitations, assess risks and work together to achieve more than they thought possible.
 In the wilderness, students can unplug from their everyday life and build amazing new connections that will serve them wherever they go.